gabeklein/expressive-mvc/README.md

 }
 ```

-Here we define a class with properties we wish track.
+Define a model with any number of properties we want to track.
 Values set in the constructor (or as class properties) serve as initial state.
-Add as much, or as little, as needed.

 ```js
 import { Plus, Minus } from "./components";